ryan-l-robinson/theology.ryanrobinson.ca/README.md

+# Ryan Robinson Tech Blog

 ![A11Y.](https://github.com/a11yproject/a11yproject.com/blob/main/src/img/social/og-image-home.png?raw=true)

-# The A11Y Project
+## The A11Y Project

-The Accessibility [(A11Y)](https://a11yproject.com/posts/a11y-and-other-numeronyms/) Project is an Open-source, community-driven effort to make digital accessibility easier.
+Based on the The Accessibility [(A11Y)](https://a11yproject.com/posts/a11y-and-other-numeronyms/) Project which is an Open-source, community-driven effort to make digital accessibility easier.
+The remainder of this README for now is simply copied from theirs.

 ## Contributing